Being a college student often means getting creative with Ramen noodles.

-They can come in handy for earning an income – even if that doesn’t seem apparent when you’re busy raiding the library for info on some obscure data.
+They can come in handy for earning an income, even if it doesn’t seem apparent when you’re busy raiding the library or deep diving on the internet for info on some obscure data.

-Companies like Wonder are hiring analysts to do research on various topics for them.
+Companies like Wonder are hiring analysts to research various topics for them.

 You’ll get to work with statistics, market research, and lots of data on current trends.

-This is a great way to both use the skills you have picked up at college and develop them even further, helping you in your studies as well.
+This is a great way to use the skills you have picked up in college and develop them even further while getting paid for it.

 The lure of making extra cash on the side is strong, but don’t rush into anything.

 Take your time to find the right fit for you.
-Worrying about exams and group projects are hard enough without adding a taxing job into the mix.
+Worrying about exams and group projects is hard enough without adding a taxing job into the mix.